RosettaHS/OrionAPI/docs/Class Reference/Generic Information.md

 # Class Reference: Generic Information
-## General information for all classes and types used in OKit
+## General information for all classes and types used in the OrionAPI

 ### C- Prefix VS O- Prefix
 Class documentation is only available for classes with the O- Prefix, with few exceptions.